johngoldin/can_i_get_a_clean_project/content/blog/walking-in-britain/2017-03-07-an-american-walking-in-britain/index.md

 ---
 title: An American Walking in Britain
+author: John Goldin
 date: '2017-03-07'
-slug: "am-walker-1"
-excerpt: 'Tips on country walking in Britain from the point of view of an American.
-The first of three parts.'
 categories:
   - British Walking
+slug: am-walker-1
+excerpt: Tips on country walking in Britain from the point of view of an American.
+  The first of three parts.
 weight: 1
 ---